 - The website will return fonts that match approximately or hopefully exactly.

-Now, to put them to the test!
+Now, to put these font identifier tools to the test!

 Find a Font from a Picture